PCOS delays menopause and extends the fertile window

 The advantage of having fewer ovulations (and more time) ⏳

 So, if you have PCOS, you can take it easy about having children.
 While your friends see their biological clock speeding up, you have plenty of follicles for a fertile retirement.
 Of course, you will ovulate fewer times a year, but when you do, it will be like a special event, like a farewell tour concert.
-In the end, having a polycystic ovary is like having an egg investment fund: long-term profitability.
+In the end, having polycystic ovaries is like having an egg investment fund: long-term profitability.